 Trace the bottom of your cup on white paper before adding 2 half ovals and cutting the shape out.
 Draw a few lines on each ‘foot’ to create ‘toes’.
 Draw a heart on the white paper and cut out, snipping the base of the heart.
 Color the middle of your ‘ears’ pink or red.

 Next, take a permanent marker and draw a bunny face on a clear, disposable cocktail cup.
 Feel free to use colored markers, but I found black stands out the best.
 Tape or glue your bunny feet to the bottom of your cup and your ears to a paper straw.
-I used ones similar to these.
 I highly recommend using craft glue dots to adhere your additions to keep it simple and mess free.

 Fill with a pink smoothie – I went with strawberry banana.
 Add your ear straw and enjoy!

 Trace the bottom of your cup on orange paper before adding 2 chick feet on the edge of the circle and cutting the shape out.
 Cut out a triangular sprout of ‘fur’ and glue to your paper straw.
 Draw eyes and a triangle for a beak with a permanent marker on your cup.

 Fill with a yellow smoothie – I made an orange creamsicle one.
 1 cup of OJ, 1 cup of milk, 1 frozen banana and a small dash of vanilla.
 If you prefer a thicker smoothie, OJ ice cubes help a lot!

 Cut a flower out of colored paper – I went with a pink tulip with a small green base, but a traditional petal flower would look cute as well!
 Draw simple lines to your cup to create ‘grass’.